The pupils were tasked with working together to raise the water level to a "welly threatening" height.

 Moving forward, there will be a big push towards creative "loose parts" play, with the emphasis on minimal guidance where staff facilitate a pupil-led approach, helping to instil a level of curiosity and creativity within our pupils.

+On a sweltering Summer's day in June, Primary 2 travelled to the North of Bewdley to a stream called Dowles Brook.
+This runs alongside an old mill house and up a steep bank towards an old abandoned railway track.
 On the way back to bus, they noticed a fenced off area.
 After standing quietly for a short time some sheep emerged from the undergrowth, probably looking to be fed.
 The class were amazed at how quiet they were and how many of them appeared.

 It was a really good example to them that if you are at times quiet and patient, what amazing things you are likely to see.
 (22.03.2024)